MeanyLodge/History/Mach.md

 #### 1958

 The relocated tow provided better access to lanes and eliminated the necessity of digging out the upper part of the rope.
 The big social event of the season was the dedication of the new tow to [Walter Little](Walter-Little). <sup>[ma58][]</sup>

+#### 1960

+In 1946, a used 1942 Chevrolet truck motor was substituted to drive the rope tow.
+It still drives the rope.
+It's a better motor now than when bought.
+It runs all the time!
+It has run for fourteen years! <sup>[hh][]</sup>

 #### 1964